 Harmful pests will target weak or sick plants, but keeping plants healthy can help prevent many infestations.

-Potassium, which this substance contains, is essential to healthy growth.
+Potassium, which this substance contains, is essential for healthy growth.
 If lacking, you will notice lethargy and plants that cannot handle the cold or poor weather when they should be just fine.

-Keeping helpful microorganisms alive allows them to break down nutrients from molasses into a form that your plants can use.
-This product can help by providing nutrients and sugar that help feed these microorganisms.
+Keeping helpful microorganisms alive allows them to break down nutrients from molasses.
+This process converts those nutrients into forms your plants can use effectively.

 Sprinkle 10 to 20 lbs of dried molasses per 1,000 square feet of garden or lawn and water generously.
 Alternatively, use 1/2 cup of liquid molasses in water for the same space.